The Other Side Village (TOSV) Environmental Information

 Remediation strategies and exposure pathways were carefully addressed to make development of this community safe for anyone living, working, or visiting the site.
 The primary remediation strategies are:

-Visit the DEQ Public Notice Webpage to access the full plan.
+Visit the DEQ Public Notice Webpage to access the full plan (project documents are under Redwood Road Dump, VCP Site C121 in 2023).

-Remediation will be conducted as part of construction of the TOSV.
-With an approved RAP, TOSA can proceed with site remediation and development after receiving the appropriate permits and agreements from the City.
-Construction is anticipated to begin in late summer or fall.
+With an approved RAP (Remedial Action Plan), TOSA was able to proceed with site remediation and development after receiving the appropriate permits and agreements from the City.
+Construction began in October 2023.

 An overview of the environmental milestones and next steps for the TOSV project is provided below.
 This timeline is for informational purposes only and is subject to change.

-• March 2023 – Additional sampling to define extent of soil contamination, finalize Site Characterization Report
+- March 2023 – Additional sampling to define extent of soil contamination completed, Site Characterization Report finalized.

-• April/May 2023 – Finalize Proposed Remedial Action Plan and submit to DEQ for approval
+- April/May 2023 – Proposed Remedial Action Plan submitted to the DEQ for approval.

-• Late Summer/Fall 2023 – Construction and remediation will start after receiving the appropriate permits and agreements from the City
+- October 2023 – Construction and remediation began after receiving the appropriate permits and agreements from the City and the DEQ.

 Resources

-Project files related to the VCP efforts can be found on DEQ’s website: http://eqedocs.deq.utah.gov/
+Project files related to the VCP efforts can be found on the DEQ’s website: http://eqedocs.deq.utah.gov/

 If you have any questions on the environmental work at this site, contact Catherine Wyffels in Sustainability (Catherine.wyffels@slc.gov)